cloud-gov/compliance-docs/PS-Policy.md

 ## Purpose

 Reduce the risk of insider threats or internal conspiracies to circumvent the confidentiality, integrity, or availability of information systems.
+Sanction individuals found violating GSA policies, procedures, or taking any other action that knowingly violates the confidentiality, integrity, or availability of information systems.

 ## Scope